 The library is open to everyone at break and lunchtime every day.

-We have a great collection of books of all genres, magazines, DVD’s and games.
+We have a great collection of books of all genres, magazines, DVD’s, audiobooks and games.
 You may come in to read, relax, play a boardgame, study, or use the computers.

 There are beanbags for comfortable reading time and there are exciting new books being added to the library all of the time.

-On Fridays at lunchtime Games Club is on which means anyone can play the games and puzzles we have in the library, like scrabble, Jenga, Guess Who etc. On Games day a little more noise is allowed in the library, but we still need to be respectful of people who are reading.
+On Fridays at lunchtime, Games Club is on which means anyone can play the games and puzzles we have in the library, like scrabble, Jenga, Guess Who etc. On Games day a little more noise is allowed in the library, but we still need to be respectful of people who are reading or studying.

-The librarian is there to recommend books, and help you with any questions you might have.
-If you are looking for something, like a specific book, ask the librarian and she will know where it is or try to get it for you elsewhere.
+Ms. Harte, the librarian is there to recommend books, and help you with any questions you might have.
+If you are looking for something, like a specific book, ask Ms. Harte and she will know where it is or try to get it for you elsewhere.
 We love books in the library, which means that we love to talk about them!
-So don’t be afraid to talk to the librarian about books that you like and ask her for recommendations as she will be more than happy give them ☺
+So don’t be afraid to talk about books that you like and ask for recommendations ☺

 Any books that you wish to take from the library must be checked out through the librarian.
 Never take books without properly checking them out.

-Checking out books with the librarian involves going to her with your journal and the book(s) you would like
+Checking out books with the librarian involves going to her with your journal and swipe card and the book(s) you would like to borrow.

 You may check out up to three books at a time, for three weeks.